Rounding it up

 Though the gender pay gap has decreased since the early 1900s due to more women adopting working roles, changes in legislation, and increased education, it’s still alive and well.
 Even though women enter professional schools to the same proportion as men, have a labour force participation rate of 82%, and are beginning to assume the breadwinner role at double the rate as they did in previous years, there’s still a 16.1% difference between annual median earnings of women relative to the annual median earnings of men in Canada.

 It gets even more grim when you break it down by actual numbers: According to the Federal Government, a woman earned 89 cents for every dollar a man made.

 While still grim, these numbers have been showing improvement.
 In 1998, the gender pay gap stood at a bleak 18.8%.
 However, the decreasing discrepancy within the past two decades can be attributed to stagnant and declining wages among men, rather than any notable increases in women’s wages.

 Studies show that while women make disproportionately less money than men, women of colour make even less than white women.
-Indigenous women face a 57% pay gap, immigrant women 39%, and racialized women 32%.
+The gender pay gap is especially significant in the marginalized groups and minority communities as studies show Indigenous women face a 57% pay gap, immigrant women 39%, women with disabilities make 46% less, and racialized women 32%.
 The gender pay gap is everywhere, but it targets women at every race cohort differently.